Unity Party (Australia): Decline

 As the Hanson movement began to disintegrate, it also negated Unity's main platform, and the party soon fell into internal tensions.
 The party's founder, Dr. Peter Wong, won a seat in the New South Wales Legislative Council with just 1% of the vote.
 This came against the backdrop of a series of resignations, including that of Li.
 Wong soon stepped down as leader in favour of a white Australian in an attempt to broaden the party's base.

 Unity's activities largely died down throughout 2000 and Wong acted as a virtual independent in the Legislative Council.
 However, with the re-emergence of Hanson's One Nation party at the 2001 Western Australian state election, the party again came together and put together a large slate of candidates for the federal election that year.
 Despite having several prominent candidates (such as former Melbourne City Council member Wellington Lee in Victoria), they fell even further short of winning a seat in either house of federal parliament.

 After their failure to break into federal parliament in 2001, Unity largely shifted its attentions to local government, running a number of candidates for local councils in largely non-white areas, primarily in suburban Sydney.
 It was deregistered by the AEC on 13 November 2003 for failing to have at least 500 members as required by electoral law.
 The party did not run any candidates in the 2004 federal election.

 Wong continued to represent Unity in the NSW Parliament, until the expiry of his term in March 2007.
 At the March 2007 NSW state election, lead Unity Upper House candidate, Le Lam, won 1.2% of the vote, which was insufficient to gain election.
 Consequently, Unity no longer holds seats in any Australian parliament.

-The party did not contest the 2011 NSW state election although Pauline Hanson did.
+The party did not contest the 2011 NSW state election, although Pauline Hanson did.

-The party contested one New South Wales Legislative Assembly seat (Kogarah) in the 2015 state election, receiving 7.9% of the vote in that seat.
+The party contested one New South Wales Legislative Assembly seat (Kogarah) in the 2015 state election, receiving 7.9% of the vote.

+At the 2024 New South Wales local elections, a new party, Australia Multinational Unity Inc (also known simply as "Unity"), contested Burwood, Canterbury Bankstown and Ryde.